 What does Papa John’s clean-cut mean?

-It really doesn’t matter if you buy your pizza from Papa John’s, Dominos, Pizza Hut, or your favorite local pizza shop.
+It really doesn’t matter if you buy your pizza from Papa John’s, Domino’s, Pizza Hut, or your favorite local pizza shop.
 Clean-cut means clean-cut across the board.
 They will use a clean pizza cutter to slice your pizza rather than the one used across multiple pizzas.

-Why is pizza cut in triangles?
+Why is pizza cut into triangles?

 Because we’re on the subject of pizza cutting, I thought it would be fun to share why pizza is cut into triangles.
 There’s no deep meaning behind it.
 It’s simply the easiest way to cut a circular shape into pieces.

-A clean-cut pizza is great for those who have allergies, food preferences due to religious or personal beliefs, or you simply don’t want the same cutter slicing up your pizza.
+A clean-cut pizza is great for those who have allergies, food preferences due to religious or personal beliefs, or simply don’t want the same cutter slicing up your pizza.
 Keep in mind, though, that there’s really nothing wrong with the same cutter being used (in most cases).